 In short, we need to keep a perspective.
 It's like people worrying about shark attacks or lightning strikes, yet they think nothing of driving 50 miles a day or smoking.
 They worry about flying, but not about driving.

 Malaria vs. Ebola

 Malaria kills far more than Ebola.
 According to the WHO, here are the annual deaths due to Malaria in 2012: Guinea 979 + Sierra Leone 3,611 + Liberia 1,725 = 6,315!
-That means 5 times more people have died of malaria in those 3 countries than of Ebola during the last 6 months!
+That means more than twice as many people have died of malaria in those 3 countries than of Ebola.

 On the other hand, when a leading doctor died of Ebola, I was discouraged.
 You'd think that he, of all people, would not only be carefully monitoring himself, but also that at the first signs of symptoms, he would treat himself aggressively.
 Yet he died.

 Don't eat bush meat (or any meat, frankly).

 If you do, consider wearing plastic gloves.

 Either take anti-malarial medicine or always have the treatment for malaria with you.